ChapelR/custom-macros-for-sugarcube-2/readme.md

 * list of IDs: a list of consumable IDs passed as a space separated list of quoted strings.

 **Explanation**:
 The `<<clearconsumables>>` macro reduces the amount of consumables in the players inventory to zero for all the provided consumables, effectively removing them from the inventory, regardless of how many there are.
-Functionally works as a 'drop all' command, except that the macro can except any number of consumable IDs.
+Functionally works as a 'drop all' command, except that the macro can accept any number of consumable IDs.

 **Examples**:
 ```